-- The doctoral studies have a maximum duration of three years, when studying is full-time, and five years, when studying is part-time, counting from admission of the doctoral student to the corresponding doctoral programme until presentation of his or her doctoral thesis. - 2.
+- 1. The doctoral studies have a maximum duration of three years, when studying is full-time, and five years, when studying is part-time, counting from admission of the doctoral student to the corresponding doctoral programme until presentation of their doctoral thesis. - 2.
 However, each doctoral programme's academic committee may authorize an extension of this time by the maximum periods provided in the corresponding legislation and in the conditions determined by the corresponding doctoral programme: - a.
-In the case of full-time doctoral students who, after the above-stated term of three years has elapsed, have not filed their thesis submission application, the academic committee

-- may authorize extension of this term for a further year which, in exceptional circumstances, may be extended for an additional year. - b.
-In the case of part-time doctoral students who, after the above-stated term of five years has elapsed, have not filed their thesis submission application, the academic committee may authorize extension of this term for a maximum of two years which, in exceptional circumstances, may be extended for an additional year.
+In the case of full-time doctoral students who, after the above-stated term of three years has elapsed, have not filed their thesis submission application, the academic committee may authorize extension of this term for a further year which, in exceptional circumstances, may be extended for an additional year. - b.
+In the case of part-time doctoral students who, after the above-stated term of five years has elapsed, have not filed their thesis submission application, the academic committee may authorize extension of this term for a maximum of two years which, in exceptional circumstances, may be extended for an additional year. - 3.
+Full-time doctoral students who prove their status as disabled persons in accordance with the terms of Royal Legislative Decree 1/2013, of 29 November, approving the consolidated text of the General Law on the Rights of Persons with Disabilities and their Social Inclusion, may apply for adaptation to their status as persons with a disability and carry out their doctoral studies under the conditions, and with the deadlines, applicable to part-time study.
+The application must be addressed to the Academic Committee, attaching the corresponding supporting documentation, and the Committee will authorize the adaptation if the requirements are met.